-Shakarian founded Reconsidering Russia in March 2014, while an MA student at the University of Michigan.
-It became a source of information and analyses on developments in the post-Soviet space for use by students, scholars, journalists, and interested readers.
+Shakarian founded Reconsidering Russia while an MA student at the University of Michigan.
+It subsequently became a source of information and analyses on developments in the post-Soviet space for use by students, scholars, journalists, and interested readers.
 Entries have been featured on Johnson’s Russia List and have been cited in media as diverse as The John Batchelor Show, The Nation, The National Interest, The Wall Street Journal, and World Politics Review, as well as in various books and web sources.

 The Reconsidering Russia podcast series began in April 2015.
 The first episode featured Armenian political comedian Sergey Sargsyan, who later appeared with his fellow ArmComedian Narek Margaryan on The Conan O’Brien Show in May 2017.
 The podcast series has since become the dominant feature of Reconsidering Russia.
 Subsequent installments have featured various experts and analysts on Russia and the former Soviet region, covering an array of subjects including history, politics, literature, and culture.
 Prominent guests include Jack Matlock, Vladimir Pozner, Ellendea Proffer Teasley, Zhores Medvedev, and Fred Weir.
 The podcast has been praised by David Johnson of Johnson’s Russia List as “a podcast worthy of the name.”
 It is recorded from the Whisper Room Audio Studio at the Prior Health Sciences Library at The Ohio State University.
 Episodes are available online through MixCloud.

 Pingback: Media 37: the most misrepresented major story of 2014 – the gathering crisis between Russia and the West | Political Concern